 If you are having teeth extracted and need temporary dentures in Ajax you can consider yourselves fortunate because the dentist can provide you temporary appliances immediately after extracting your teeth.
 These dentures can be fitted more easily than the permanent variety to accommodate changes in your mouth as the swelling in your gums and jaw subsides during the healing process.
 They can be disposed of after the healing process is over and your mouth is prepared for permanent dentures.

 Dentures need everyday care just like your regular teeth regardless of the type you have chosen for yourselves.
 Dentures may be false teeth but plaque and bacteria and tartar can build upon them to harm your existing teeth.
 Cleaning your dentures is not difficult because you just need to remove them from your mouth and run clear water over them to remove any food particles stuck between the teeth and along the gum line.
 You can brush the dentures with a denture toothbrush with mild soap and rinsing them thoroughly as well.

 You must also provide proper attention to any remaining teeth in your mouth by cleaning them and your gums with a soft toothbrush and fluoridated toothpaste if needed.

-If you have more questions about dentures it is suggested that you discuss with your dentist at Smiles By Dr. Patel about them during your next dental checkup.
+If you have more questions about dentures it is suggested that you discuss with your dentist at Dr. Patel Dentistry about them during your next dental checkup.
 He or she can help you determine whether dentures are suitable for you and decide on the type that you should be choosing.